bdunguyen/bdunguyen/README.md

 ### Hi there!
 I'm Britney, I'm primarily interested in **full-stack development** and **computer graphics** and I'm an incoming software development engineering intern @Amazon.

 Previously, I served as President of the Women in Computer Science Club at UC Davis to cultivate a community to empower women and gender minorities in tech.
 I am currently a Computer Science Instructor II for Juni Learning to guide brilliant kids into programming.
-Additionally I'm a Student Researcher at UC Davis Health where I'm programming a device to detect breast cancer tissue.
+Additionally, I'm a Student Researcher at UC Davis Health where I'm programming a device to detect breast cancer tissue.

-some of my proficient+ skills:
+Some of my proficient skills:
 * c/c#/c++
 * python
 * vb.net